wormhole-foundation/wormhole/whitepapers/0014_transfer_verifier.md

 In order to handle messages flexibly, they can be tagged with a "verification state".
-This state will be embedded in to the message itself to allow for different parts of the message publicaton process within the node to handle messages in specific ways.
+This state will be embedded in to the message itself to allow for different parts of the message publication process within the node to handle messages in specific ways.
 For example, an `Anomalous` message originating from Sui could be treated in a different way than one coming from Solana.
 As chains are developed, they may introduce other tools or logging artifacts that result in a Transfer Verifier implementation to become more or less strict.